microcks/microcks.io/content/documentation/administrating/users.md

 ## Authorization

-Microcks realm typically defines 3 application roles that are defined as [realm roles](https://www.keycloak.org/docs/latest/server_admin/index.html#realm-roles) on the Keycloak side.
+Microcks realm typically defines 3 application roles that are defined as [client roles](https://www.keycloak.org/docs/latest/server_admin/index.html#client-roles) on the Keycloak side.
+Theses roles are attached to the `microcks-app` client application.

 These roles are: